Wild JourneysWild JourneysWild Journeys

 There is no better way to truly experience the African bush than a guided walk, and this will also offer you the opportunity to learn more about the ecology of the area from our professional guides.

-Accommodation: Pom Pom Camp
+Accommodation: The Camp

-Day 8/9: POM POM CAMP – MOREMI CROSSING (B / L /D)
+Day 8/9: THE CAMP – THE CAMP (B / L /D)

-Moremi Crossing is a new 16 tented camp built on a palm fringed island surrounded by the Moremi's game-rich seasonal floodplains and overlooking Chief's Island.
+The Camp is a new 16 tented camp built on a palm fringed island surrounded by the Moremi's game-rich seasonal floodplains and overlooking Chief's Island.
 This is a 100% eco-friendly development featuring the latest in solar and waste disposal technology.

 The main building consists of a large open plan deck that has a spectacular view over the Boro River onto Chief's Island.
 This crescent-shaped area is built on different levels to give you the feeling of space.